flupes/svplume/_posts/2023-07-31-world-championship.md

   - Others
 ---

-After a year of qualifying events, our son Kenzo and his skipper earned the honor of representing Team USA at the **2023 420 World Championship** in Alicante, Spain.
+After a year of qualifying events, our son Kenzo and his sailing partner Aiden earned the honor of representing Team USA (along with 10 other boats) at the **2023 420 World Championship** in Alicante, Spain.
 The event brought together 130 of the world’s top sailing teams for two intense weeks; one of practice followed by one of high-stakes racing.
-Against this elite international field, Kenzo and his sailing partner Aiden put in a solid showing, finishing 72nd overall; an excellent result at such a world-class level of competition.
+Against this elite international field, Kenzo and Aiden put in a solid showing, finishing 72nd overall.
+We are proud of their achievement at such a world-class level of competition.

 {% picture 2023/2023_420_World1.jpeg --alt 420 World Championship %}
 <br>